 3.19 The Final Draft Local Plan is also supported by Inset Maps which provide a geographical representation of the Local Plan policies (Appendix B).
-These Inset Maps form part of the district Policies Map which will be updated following the adoption of the Local Plan.
+These Inset Maps will be bound into the back of the Local Plan document.
+The Inset Maps form part of the district Policies Map which will be updated on adoption of the Local Plan.

-Evidence Base and Outstanding Matters
+Evidence Base

-- 3.20 A wide ranging evidence base has been prepared, and commissioned as necessary, to support the content of the Final Draft Local Plan.
-Evidence bases includes those relating to housing and economic needs, transport modelling, viability, Heritage Impact Assessments, Landscape Character, infrastructure, Sustainability Appraisal, Habitat Regulations and Equality Impacts, all of which have informed the content of the Final Draft Local Plan.
-The complete evidence base will be published alongside the Final Draft Local Plan. - 3.21 All the evidence bases have been sufficiently progressed to inform the content of the Final Draft Local Plan on this agenda.
-The one exception is the further evidence commissioned in relation to the mix of housing, in terms of size and tenure, in the light of the new district wide housing need figure derived through the Government's new methodology.
-It is unlikely that the overall mix will change significantly.
-However, so that this issue is given further consideration prior to the Local Plan being finalised for Cabinet and Full Council, this issue will be considered at a further meeting of the Local Plan Working Group.
-This will also provide the opportunity for the Working Group to consider any issues arising from the Scrutiny Committee and any other necessary changes resulting from consideration of the final evidence bases, including the Appropriate Assessment, and for clarity and consistency.
+3.20 A wide ranging evidence base has been prepared, and commissioned as necessary, to support the content of the Final Draft Local Plan.
+Evidence bases includes those relating to housing and economic needs, transport modelling, viability, Heritage Impact Assessments, Landscape Character, infrastructure, Sustainability Appraisal, Habitat Regulations and Equality Impacts, all of which have informed the content of the Final

+Draft Local Plan.
+The complete evidence base will be published alongside the Final Draft Local Plan.